Plants and salt ion toxicity

 The presence of sodium ions in the cytoplasm can have a dramatic inhibitory effect to many enzymes.
 Interestingly even in salt tolerant halophytes increases in salt in the cytoplasm is toxic and the ratio of potassium to sodium ions in the cytoplasm is maintained similar to that seen glycophyte plants.
 To help to reduce the level of sodium in the cytoplasm halophyte plants compartmentalise excess salt in their vacuoles.

-Calcium and the control of salt tolerance
+Calcium and the Control of Salt Tolerance

 One of the essential elements that is involved in the control of salt tolerance is calcium.
 If calcium is readily available plants are better able to maintain homoeostasis in saltier environments.
 It is the ratio of cytosolic to internal calcium that is important to the regulation of salt sensitivity.
 Calcium ions are also able to help with ion toxicity by maintaining potassium transport mechanisms and the selectivity of potassium to sodium uptake in areas of high salinity.

-Flowers et al, (1977).
+Flowers et al. (1977).
 The mechanism of salt tolerance in halophytes.
-Annual Revue Plant Physiology 28: 89-121.
+Annual.
+Revue.
+Plant Physiolgy.
+28: 89-121.

 Knight and Knight (2001).
 Abiotic stress signalling pathways: specificity and cross-talk.
 Trends in Plant Science.
 6: 262- 267.